logaretm/vee-validate/docs/src/templates/markdown/configuration/attributes.md

 ## [Custom Attributes](#custom-attributes)

-Like the custom messages, the validators share a dictionary containing the attribute names, for example if you want to use "Email Address" instead of "email" in your error messages, this can be easily acheived by including an `attributes` object in the dictionary.
+Like the custom messages, the validators share a dictionary containing the attribute names, for example if you want to use "Email Address" instead of "email" in your error messages, this can be easily achieved by including an `attributes` object in the dictionary.

 Unlike messages, no attributes are included in the default dictionary.